 Saul was God’s anointed king for Israel, but (1 Samuel 18) in his sin, he fell from God’s grace, becoming paranoid and selfish, plotting to kill David.

-David is disappointed, heartbroken, his king, his God’s anointed, wants him dead for no failure of his own.
+David is disappointed, heartbroken, his king that God anointed, wants him dead for no failure of his own.
+If anyone had a right to feel disappointment, it was David.

 David twice finds Saul served to him by God’s hand, in the cave (1 Samuel 24/26 ) and in his camp asleep, but instead of letting his hurt and anger rule him, David chooses to show Saul he could have killed him, but did not.

-David takes steps to protect himself, but sees Saul’s sins are really against God, not himself.
-He is dismayed and saddened, without seeking to return hurt for hurt.
+David takes steps to protect himself, but sees Saul is really sinning against God, not himself.
+Despite sadness and dismay, he does not seek to return hurt for hurt.

 TWICE, David spares a man who is murderously plotting against him without cause, leaving Saul’s fate in God’s hands.

-So I’m still disappointed.
-I have hurt feelings, there is lost trust, and some of my relationships may not be restored right now.
+So, I’m still disappointed.
+I have hurt feelings, I’ve lost trust in some people, and some of my relationships may not be restored right now.

 But my focus has to be on God who never disappoints and staying righteous in His eyes.